cinnData/MLearning/Examples/[MLE-04] Example - Term deposits.md

 Q1.
 Develop a **logistic regression model** to predict the response to the campaign (`deposit`) from the other variables.

 Q2.
 Use your model to assign, to every client, a **predictive score** for suscribing the deposit.
-How is the distribution of the subscription scores obtained?
+How is the distribution of the scores so obtained?
 Is it different for the subscribers and the non-subscribers?

 Q3.
 Set a **threshold** for the scores to adequate the model to your business purpose.